 What Does CRM and Data Routing Do in Telehealth?

 The CRM layer is the connective tissue of your stack.
 It's where patient data lives, where automations trigger, and where your operations team manages the day-to-day.
-It's also where most stacks fall apart.
+It is also the layer where most stacks fall apart, and where the failure is least visible until it becomes a patient crisis.

 What Makes Telehealth Data Routing Work?

-Data flow between systems.
-When a patient completes checkout, their information needs to flow to your CRM, trigger a provider assignment, notify the clinical team, and eventually route the prescription to the pharmacy.
-When the pharmacy ships, that status needs to flow back to the patient portal.
-Every gap in this chain creates a manual task for your team or a confusing experience for your patient.
+Clean, monitored data flow between every system.
+When a patient completes checkout, their information needs to route to your CRM, trigger a provider assignment, notify the clinical team, and route the prescription to the pharmacy.
+When the pharmacy ships, the tracking status needs to flow back to the patient portal.
+Every gap in that chain creates either a manual task for your team or a confusing silence for your patient.
+Patient silence turns into disputes.

 For the CRM itself, Tellescope is purpose-built for telehealth and handles patient communication, task management, and care coordination well.
-HubSpot and Salesforce are the enterprise options, powerful but heavier to configure.
-GoHighLevel is popular with smaller operators who want an all-in-one marketing and CRM platform, though it requires more customization for healthcare workflows.
+HubSpot and Salesforce are the enterprise options.
+GoHighLevel is popular with smaller operators who want an all-in-one marketing and CRM platform, though it requires customization for healthcare workflows.

 Common Data Routing Mistakes

-Building automations that are fragile and break silently.
-A Zapier workflow that fails at 2 AM means a patient doesn't get routed to a provider, which means a 24-hour delay they weren't expecting.
-Monitor your automations like you'd monitor a production server, with alerts, retries, and fallback logic.
+Building automations that fail silently.
+A Zapier workflow that errors at 2 AM means a patient doesn't get routed to a provider, which means a 24-hour delay they weren't told about, which means a support ticket or a dispute.
+Monitor your automations with alerts, retry logic, and fallback handling.
+Treat them like production infrastructure, because that's what they are.

 7. Analytics and Lab Integration